 Procedure calls and replies to procedures are related to synchronous calls.
 They are defined like values of a record with components representing the parameters.
 The operational semantics also handles procedure calls and replies to procedure calls like values in structured types.
-The structure of a message call and the structure of a reply are presented in figure B.21 and figure B.23.
+The structure of a message call and the structure of a reply are presented in Figures B.21 and B.22.